Creamy German Cucumber Salad Recipe (Gurkensalat)

 What is German Cucumber Salad?

-The variation I'm about to share is German Cucumber Salad with sour cream, vinegar, and fresh dill.
-It's creamy and as with many cucumber salads, requires a few hours of refrigeration before serving.
-There is also a variation that only has vinegar and oil, but that's a story for another day.
+The variation I’m about to share is a creamy version – a German Cucumber Salad with sour cream, vinegar, and fresh dill.
+It’s creamy and as with many cucumber salads, requires a few hours of refrigeration before serving.

 Video